["trends"]

 More alchemy this way!
 How to Use Starch in Cocktails

-When you fat-wash a spirit, the fat molecules bind to the alcohol molecules and extract the flavors of the fat.
-So, in short, fat-washing changes the texture of a spirit by infusing it with the flavors and aromas of the chosen fat source.
-While the process doesn’t significantly alter the physical texture of the spirit itself, it profoundly impacts its flavor profile.
+When you fat-wash liquor, the fat molecules bind to the alcohol molecules and extract the flavors of the fat.
+So, in short, fat-washing changes the texture of a liquor by infusing it with the flavors and aromas of the chosen fat source.
+While the process doesn’t significantly alter the physical texture of the liquor itself, it profoundly impacts its flavor profile.

-See, the fat-soluble compounds in the fat source, such as oils, aromas, and flavors, are absorbed by the spirit.
-Once the infusion is complete and the fat is separated from the spirit, the essence of the fat is retained in the spirit.
+The fat-soluble compounds in the fat source, such as oils, aromas, and flavors, are absorbed by the liquor.
+Once the infusion is complete and the fat is separated from the liquor, the essence of the fat is retained in the liquor.
 This can lead to a smoother, richer, and sometimes creamier mouthfeel, depending on the type of fat used.

-Fat-washing can also be used to add unexpected flavors to cocktails.
-For example, you could fat-wash a vodka with popcorn to create a popcorn Martini, or you could fat-wash a rum with coconut oil to create a Piña Colada with a more intense coconut flavor.
+You can also use fat-washing to add unexpected flavors to cocktails.
+For example, you could fat-wash vodka with popcorn to create a popcorn Martini, or you could fat-wash rum with coconut oil to create a Piña Colada with a more intense coconut flavor.

 Why do people love fat-washing cocktails?

-Second, fat-washed cocktails are a great way to experiment with new flavors.
-There are endless possibilities when it comes to what fats and spirits you can combine.
+• Fat-washed cocktails are a great way to experiment with new flavors that you’ve never tasted before.
+There are endless possibilities when it comes to what fats and liquors you can combine.
 Think fat-washed whiskey, brown butter bourbon, and more!

-Finally, fat-washed cocktails are simply fun to make.
+• These types of drinks are so much fun to make.
 There is something uniquely satisfying about creating your own unique cocktails with unexpected flavors.

 What ingredients can you use for fat-washing cocktails?